UOS-COM-6018/introduction-to-conda-for-data-scientists/setup.md

 {: .language-bash}

 Run the Miniconda install script.
 Follow the prompts on the installer screens.
 If you are unsure about any setting, accept the defaults (you can change them later if necessary).
+The default options will modify your `$PATH` in `~/.bashrc`.

 ~~~
 bash Miniconda3-latest-Linux-x86_64.sh